-1. Specific job responsibilities.
+- 1. Specific job responsibilities.
 In team or individual sports, the player's assignments are clearly defined.
-Even in sandlot games, players know their responsibilities.

-- 2. Measurable results.
+Even in sandlot games, players know their responsibilities. - 2.
+Measurable results.
 It's difficult to think of sports without measurement.
+Imagine

-Imagine bowling, tennis, soccer, or golf without keeping score. - 3.
+- bowling, tennis, soccer, or golf without keeping score. - 3.
 Emphasis on behaviors.
-In sports it is common to praise a good swing, good form, or good follow-through.
+Nowhere are results more important than in sports, but in sports more than in business, it is common to praise the good swing, good form, or the good follow-through.
 The best coaches are those who applaud not only the good results but also all the right behaviors along the way. - 4.
 Teamwork.
 Individual assignments are well defined in team sports so it is easy to know when and how to help your teammates.
-Because individual success is affected by how well the team performs, team members help each other.
-If the team members can't solve a problem, they seek advice from the coach. - 5.
+Since individual success is affected by how well the team performs, teammembers help each other.
+If the teammembers can't solve a problem, they seek advice from the coach. - 5.
 Challenging but attainable goals.
-Although the goal is to win, subgoals are an exciting part of every game: getting a hit in baseball, making a first down in football, serving an ace in tennis, or landing within regulation on the golf green. - 6.
+Although the goal is to win, sub-goals are an exciting part of every game: getting a hit in baseball, making a first down in football, serving an ace in tennis, or landing within regulation on the golf green. - 6.
 Immediate feedback.
 In sports you know where you stand at all times.
-You can see your progress, or lack thereof, on every play, serve, volley, or at bat.
-Not only do you know how well you are doing, you usually know what you need to do to improve.

-7. Positive reinforcement from peers, fans, and coaches.
+You can see your progress, or lack thereof, on every play, serve, volley, or time at bat.
+Not only do you know how well you are doing, you usually know what you need to do to improve. - 7.
+Positive reinforcement from peers, fans, and coaches.
 Positive reinforcement is the most prominent element in sports and the one that is usually missing at work.
-It is natural in sports to congratulate, applaud, pat the back, cheer, and otherwise celebrate the accomplishments of teammates.
-Unfortunately, these things are considered unnatural or unnecessary in many workplaces.
+It is natural in sports to congratulate, applaud, pat on the back, cheer, and otherwise celebrate the accomplishments of teammates.
+Unfortunately, in many workplaces these things are considered unnatural and/or unnecessary.